Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Methodology

 \section{Methodology}

 In the following section we introduce our pipeline outlined in Figure \ref{fig:method:pipeline} to derive different types of anomalous behavior from unlabeled time series.
 We start by defining time series data and subsequences, followed by the introduction of the methods for anomaly detection and feature extraction.
 Finally, we present the measures we use to evaluate the quality of clustering results.
+While we evaluate our approach purely based on our specific use case, its generic nature allows it to be applied to different time series mining tasks.